 But hopefully YOU realize education isn’t something done during set hours of the day, or believe it only happens when your child is sitting with paper and pen in hand.
 Some of the most memorable educational activities are the ones where your children won’t even realize they are learning something.

-To be a ninja homeschooling mom, all you have to do is be intentional, flexible, and creative.
+To be a ninja homeschooling mom, all you have to do is be intentional, flexible, and creative with your reluctant learners.
 You will find it easy once you adapt the mindset.

 I like to call this educational method stealth homeschooling.